brettz9/nogin/README.md

 ## To-dos

-1. Make server config to allow **error messages of potential concern to privacy** optional (avoid allowing testing presence of an email in the system by feedback from lost password (detecting existent vs. non-existent email); this option
+1. Make server config to **make error messages of potential concern to privacy optional** (avoid allowing testing presence of an email in the system by feedback from lost password (detecting existent vs. non-existent email); this option
     1. Only complete solution if also **preventing signup/update from